-Geo-push is the next big thing in mobile marketing.
-Why?
-They’re push notifications, but are sent in real-time when a user approaches or leaves a specific location (like one of your brick and mortar stores).
+Geofencing push notifications, are sent in real-time when a user approaches or leaves a specific location (like a physical store).
 In other words, geo-push gets you as close to 1:1 marketing as possible.
 But with great power, comes great responsibility.
 There is a right way and wrong way to take advantage of geo-push, and mobile marketers don’t have the best track record when it comes to using new marketing technology the right way.

 The below campaigns exhibit all the elements of a solid, non-spammy geo-push strategy that your users will appreciate: